khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 ### When not to use

 - Create page layout or design structure.
 - Display a list of continuous, vertical indexes of text or images.
-Use semantic lists instead.
+Use a semantic list instead.
 - Display contained content and actions on a single topic.
 Use [Cards](/components/card) instead.
 - For hierarchical structures.
 Use the [Tree](/components/tree) view instead.